numbers, not adjectives — D. J. C. MacKay

 Equitable Atmosphere Declaration

 Therefore, to limit climate change, greenhouse gas emissions should be priced.
-Larger than average per capita emitters should pay for using more than their fair share, and lower than average per capita emitters should be net beneficiaries, reflecting equity.
+Reflecting equity, larger than average per capita emitters should pay for using more than their fair share, and lower than average per capita emitters should be paid for using less.
 Pricing emissions will create economic pressure on everyone to reduce emissions.

 name | role | location |